NoMagicAi/pylon-ros-camera/README.md

   The MTU size.
 Only used for GigE cameras.
 To prevent lost frames configure the camera has to be configured with the MTU size the network card supports.
 A value greater 3000 should be good (1500 for single-board computer)

 - **gige/inter_pkg_delay (not for the blaze)**
-  The inter-packet delay in ticks.
-Only used for GigE cameras.
-To prevent lost frames it should be greater than 0.
+  The inter-packet delay in ticks to prevent frame loss, support the network bandwith priorisation.
+Generally needs to modified if more than one cameras is involved or if hardware is not performing well.
+Raise inter-packet delay (GevSCPD) for solving error: 'the buffer was incompletely grabbed': https://docs.baslerweb.com/knowledge/troubleshooting-error-code-3774873620-0xe1000014-with-gige-cameras.
 For most of GigE cameras, a value of 1000 is reasonable.
-For GigE cameras used on single-board computer, this value should be set to 11772.
+For cameras used on a single-board computer this value should be set to 11772.
+Beware that the inter-packet delay decrease will result in frame rate reduction.

 - **gige/frame_transmission_delay (not for the blaze)**
   In most cases, this parameter should be set to 0.
 However, if your network hardware can't handle spikes in network traffic (e.g., if you are triggering multiple camera simultaneously), you can use the frame transmission delay parameter to stagger the start of image data transmissions from each camera.

 - **auto_flash (not for the blaze)**
   Flag that indicates if the camera has a flash connected, which should be on exposure.
 Only supported for GigE cameras.
 Default: false.